Activating Azure Rights Management

 Set-AadrmOnboardingControlPolicy – SecurityGroupObjectId fbb99ded-32a0-45f1-b038-38b519009503

 Note that for this configuration option, you must specify a group; you cannot specify individual users.
+To obtain the object ID for the group, use Azure AD PowerShell—for example, for version 1.0 of the module, use the Get-MsolGroup command.

 Or, if you want to ensure that only users who are correctly licensed to use Azure Information Protection can protect content: